Skip to Main Content Saint Mary's Libraries

 • The text of your paper should begin on a new double-spaced page

-In-Text citations and Works-Cited
+In-Text Citations and Works-Cited

 Purdue OWL has an in-depth guide on how to correctly create in-text citations for MLA.